Advanced & Defensive Driving Courses Oxford

 For all our bespoke driving courses in Oxford, we provide training on a range of roads and different areas, which can include:

-Motorway training – The M40 motorway lies to the east of Oxford and is the closest motorway to the city, and it is linked via the A40 and the A34.
-We use routes around these to train drivers with motorway confidence, whether new drivers with their first motorway travel or drivers who now have to drive further afield for family or business purposes.
-Motorway driving can be very stressful for some drivers, it’s the higher speeds and extra lanes that cause the most worry, and if not addressed, many drivers will continue to avoid motorways completely.
-By using specific driving systems such as IPSGA – information, planning, speed, gears and acceleration, we have helped many drivers find their confidence with entering and exiting busy junctions at speed and move away from large high-sided lorries and vans which limit fields of vision.
+Motorway driving can be very stressful for some drivers; it’s the higher speeds and extra lanes that cause the most worry, and if not addressed, many drivers will continue to avoid motorways completely.
+By utilising specific driving systems, such as IPSGA – information, planning, speed, gears, and acceleration – we have helped many drivers regain their confidence when entering and exiting busy junctions at speed and move away from large, high-sided lorries and vans that limit their fields of vision.
 By understanding the regulations of motorway driving, you can use them more regularly, and in turn, this will open up the rest of the UK to travel directly and quicker than using A roads.

 Rural Roads – The countryside surrounding Oxford is very picturesque, and the more minor rural roads linking the pretty villages and small towns can be hazardous if you are not used to using them.
-At certain times of the year, rural roads will have issues unlike any other roads, such as seasonal changes that can mean slow-moving farming and tourist traffic during the summer and maybe impassable in the winter months due to flooding or tree falls.
-Because there is much less street lighting and few warning signs, rural accidents can be pretty severe, and without many speed cameras operating, the temptation to speed in quiet areas can be fatal.
-The B4044 towards Eynsham has seen many severe collisions and is similar to the B480 through Chiselhampton and onto Watlington.
-Unfortunately, younger drivers tend to come to most harm when driving rurally, so understanding the risks of rural driving can be lifesaving.
+At certain times of the year, rural roads experience issues unlike any other roads, such as seasonal changes that can result in slow-moving farming and tourist traffic during the summer, and may become impassable in the winter months due to flooding or tree falls.

 During a session, we typically look at: